A Golden birthday only happens once in your lifetime.

 If a professional photographer isn’t in the budget, create your own photo booth with a gold table cloth or streamers.

-You can buy a variety of printable props from Etsy or party stores, and can even make your own custom ones with your child’s name.
+You can buy a variety of printable props from Etsy or party stores and make your own custom ones with your child’s name.

 Balloon Door Wake Up